Course Outline

 Requirements

-- Education professionals interested in delving into the technical aspects of a Learning Management System (LMS)
+- Education professionals seeking to delve into the technical aspects of Learning Management Systems (LMS) for government use

-- Trainers and students who wish to establish an LMS for publishing their own online courses and training
+- Trainers and students aiming to establish an LMS for publishing online courses and training materials in a government context